sankalp1999/twitter-circle/README.md

 You may see some timeouts/errors for the profile picture script.
-A few misses are bound to happen.
-You can try rerunning the script or just proceed.
+You can still proceed or if too many pictures are missing, please re-run the script.

+## Share Screenshots

+Don't forget to share screenshots.
+If you are feeling courageous, I dare you to share your DM stat leaderboard screenshots.

+### Screenshotting tips
+- Exclude the slider from the image.
+You may choose to include Anya too, she is placed above the slider
+- If you are going for 150 or 200, I recommend zooming out browser till it fits (67%)

 ## Open to feedback